alyssadata/ai_source_architecture/02_source_is_not_company.md

 A company may control access to a platform.

-But none of these automatically make the company Source.
+But none of these make the company Source.

 The chain: